Practical and accurate density functionals for transition-metal heterogeneous catalysis: Discussion

 We now discuss the cost of both hBEEF-vdW@BEEF-vdW and dhBEEF-vdW@BEEF-vdW.
 Besides its qualitative and quantitative improvements, hBEEF-vdW@BEEF-vdW has a significantly lower cost relative to self-consistent hybrid DFAs.
-As it builds on top of the GGA orbitals, the expensive cost of the EXX evaluation is limited to a single SCF cycle, in comparison to the tens to hundreds of SCF cycles that may be required for a self-consistent hybrid DFA.
-This leads to affordable computational costs of 900\,CPU core-hours (CPUh) on average for each system in the CE39 dataset.
-On top of the single EXX evaluation, dhBEEF-vdW@BEEF-vdW requires the additional cost to evaluate RPA correlation energy.
-Although RPA is traditionally more expensive than self-consistent hybrid DFAs~\cite{szaroBenchmarkingAccuracyDensity2023}, we have taken several practical measures (detailed in the Methods) to ensure that it is on average only twice the cost of a single EXX evaluation (i.e., the cost of hBEEF-vdW@BEEF-vdW), making it significantly cheaper to evaluate than self-consistent hybrids.
-Briefly, (1) the preceding BEEF-vdW results can be reused to overcome finite-size effects and (2) relaxed electronic-structure settings can be used for the RPA correlation energy as it is scaled to only 15\% in dhBEEF-vdW@BEEF-vdW.
+By building on top of self-consistent GGA orbitals, the expensive EXX energy must be evaluated only once, in comparison to the tens to hundreds of evaluations that may be required to converge the SCF iteration with a self-consistent hybrid DFA.
+This leads to affordable computational costs of 900\,CPU core-hours on average for each system in the CE39 dataset, which is about 20 times more expensive than a self-consistent BEEF-vdW calculation.
+In addition to the single EXX evaluation, dhBEEF-vdW@BEEF-vdW has an additional cost to evaluate the RPA correlation energy.
+Although RPA is traditionally more expensive than self-consistent hybrid DFAs~\cite{szaroBenchmarkingAccuracyDensity2023}, we have taken several practical measures (detailed in the Methods and Supplementary Section~\ref{si-sec:practicalities}) to ensure that it is on average less than twice the cost of a single EXX evaluation (i.e., the cost of hBEEF-vdW@BEEF-vdW), making it significantly cheaper to evaluate than self-consistent hybrids.
+Briefly, (1) the preceding BEEF-vdW results can be reused to overcome finite-size and vacuum effects and (2) relaxed electronic-structure settings can be used for the RPA correlation energy as its contribution is scaled to only 15\% in dhBEEF-vdW@BEEF-vdW.